 Adding to the list of higher risk groups, COVID-19 disproportionately impacts communities of color (as do autoimmune diseases like lupus and scleroderma).
 Regarding COVID-19 cases in the United States from January through May, roughly 33% of persons were Hispanic, 22% were black, and 1.3% were American Indian/Alaska Native (1), despite the fact that these groups are part of the country’s minority population.

-The racial disparities seen here are both a symptom and example of the systemic racism pervading American institutions.
+These racial disparities are both a symptom and example of the systemic racism pervading American institutions.
 The high rates of underlying health conditions in communities of color, limited access to resources for COVID-19 testing and treatment, and economic hardships brought on by pandemic guidelines are all implicated in the added challenges faced by people of color (2, 3)

-As COVID-19 impacts the airways, COPD and other serious pulmonary diseases present a clear pathway to disaster.
-But how could seemingly unrelated conditions also turn a coronavirus infection into a life threatening event?
+We know that COVID-19 impacts the airways; therefore, COPD and other serious respiratory illnesses appear to present a clear pathway to disaster.
+Individuals with these conditions need to be particularly vigilant.
+But how could other conditions also turn a coronavirus infection into a life threatening event?

 Organ systems depend on each other.

-Heart disease (like autoimmune myocarditis), for instance, presents itself as an unlikely culprit in increased risk; however, normal operation of the heart is affected by other bodily functions.
+Heart disease (like autoimmune myocarditis), for instance, presents itself as a likely factor for increased risk because normal operation of the heart is affected by other bodily functions.
 According to Dr. Maragakis, Senior Director of Infection Prevention at Johns Hopkins, the airways and lungs “work together with the heart to drive oxygen to the body’s tissues.
 When the lungs are overtaxed due to illness, the heart has to work harder” (4).
 This is a telling example of the vital connections between the different organ systems in our bodies.

 The immune system’s response is the primary culprit.